 In 2019, you can give to Wyoming Stargazing beginning August 1st through 5pm on September 14th.
 Join us Saturday, September 7th, for Old Bill’s Fun Run on Jackson’s Town Square!

 It’s been an exciting couple of weeks at Wyoming Stargazing.
 We’ve set up the Dark Sky Pavilion and Planetarium a couple of times for Madness Days at Melvin Brewing and at Base Camp for Wilderness Adventures at Snow King.
 We also had the great privilege to offer stargazing programs for some really amazing people including Sara Blakely the Founder of Spanx, Blake Mycoskie the Founder and Owner of Tom’s Shoes, and Usher…seriously we really did a stargazing program for Usher and his family.
 We had a wonderful time sharing the Cosmos with all of those distinguished guests and we look forwarded to doing that with you too under Wyoming’s extraordinary skies!

-Once you get hooked on stargazing by looking through one of our huge telescopes in Jackson Hole and you’re planning on another adventure somewhere out West here are a couple places to check out the night sky with seasoned professionals.
+Once you get hooked on stargazing by looking through one of our huge telescopes in Jackson Hole and you’re planning on another adventure somewhere out West check out the night sky with other seasoned professionals.